mrengy/vanguard-history/README.md

 1. Export to "file"

 Download the file to your computer. it should end in ".wpress".

+You may need to [update some files in your local WordPress installation](https://help.servmask.com/2018/10/27/how-to-increase-maximum-upload-file-size-in-wordpress/) to allow large uploads.

 [Open the WordPress Admin from Local](https://localwp.com/help-docs/local-features/using-one-click-admin/) and go to "All in one WP Migration" > "Import".
 If "All in one WP Migration" does not appear in the Admin menu, you need to activate the "All in one WP Migration" plugin.